asezgin58/recoil-essential-app/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn Storybook, check out the [Recoil documentation](https://recoiljs.org/docs/introduction/getting-started).
+To learn Recoil, check out the [Recoil documentation](https://recoiljs.org/docs/introduction/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).